 Time for another year at Way Out West, the cozy and predictable festival in the forest.

 Feed Me did a dubstep set in the Linné tent, and I bet that even the penguins on the other side of the park could feel “the drop”.
 Refused did a energetic concert and I kind of slept through The Black Keys.
-DigiDroid did a fun gig in a tent and I discovered the best food in the area: grilled halloumi with strawberries.
+DigiDroid did a fun gig in a tent and I discovered the best food in the area: grilled halloumi with fresh strawberries.

 As I strolled through the area, an old man approached me.
-He pointed at my 242 cap (for the band Front 242), saying “Volvo is great, I also have one of those classic cars”.
+He pointed at my 242 cap (from the band Front 242), saying “Volvo is great, I also have one of those classic cars”.
 Cute.

 Acts such as Feist, Bon Iver, Mogwai or even Blur could not take the spotlight from the main event.
 Even at the entrance it was clear which band was the most anticipated band, since they handed out 3D-glasses for the upcoming Kraftwerk concert which would close the festival.